IowaDave/ATtiny_Soil_Sentinel/_posts/2022-07-26-internal-bandgap-reference.md

 Why such a large resistance value, 2 megaOhms, for the potentiometer?
 Because the current from the sensor is very small and potentiometers are resistors that drop voltage when current is held constant.
 For example, a 20 K&Omega; potentiometer cuts the sensor's measurable voltage output in half *before* the wiper further divides it.
 The 2 M&Omega; pot drops almost no voltage.

+### What Does R2 Do?
+Notice the 220-Ohm resistor, labeled R2, between the digital output pin of the ATtiny2313 and the voltage-in pin of the sensor.
+What is it doing there?

+Well, firstly, the ATtiny2313 supplies power to the sensor through the digital output pin.
+That allows the code to turn the sensor on and off, so it consumes power only during a sensing operation.

+Secondly, the sensor is a big capacitor.
+It wants to suck in a lot of current when it powers-up.
+However, the ATtiny2313 should not be asked to source more than 40 milliAmps through a digital pin, max.
+R2 functions as a current-limiting resistor.
+It restricts the current to about 20 mA flowing into the sensor.
+This makes life more comfortable for the 2313 controller.
+The code allows the sensor several seconds to charge-up the capacitor fully before taking a reading.

 ## Better than Battery
 The internal bandgap reference voltage does not change enough to affect analog input, even as the battery voltage supplying the chip fades from 5 volts down to 3.3 volts or lower.